 If possible, do this while they’re taking a stroll, too.
 Arranging to do the same activity at the same time can increase your sense of connection.

-Walking and video chatting at the same time can be a little dangerous, but find a favorite park or other quiet spot to have a short video call.
+Walking and video chatting at the same time may not be the safest option, so find a favorite park or other quiet spot to have a short video call.

 Take up a hobby together